 Brief History of Hitler’s headquarters in Wolf’s Lair

-Having conquered Poland in 1939, Hitler already had a plan to conquer USSR on his mind as well.
-To help him realise this plan, he needed a headquarter close to the USSR border, so that he could efficiently manage the Germany-Russia war.
-This is when German eyes turned to Prussia, a region that was inhabited mainly by Germans before the Second World War broke out, and the Wolf’s Lair started to be constructed in Gierloz.
+Having conquered Poland in 1939, Hitler already had the plan to conquer USSR on his mind as well.
+To help him realize this plan, he needed a headquarter close to the USSR border, so that he could efficiently manage the Germany-Russia war.
+This is when German eyes turned to East Prussia, a region that was inhabited mainly by Germans before the Second World War broke out, and Hitler’s Wolf’s Lair started to be constructed in Gierloz.

-At first, Wolf’s Lair in Poland was supposed to be a temporary Hitler’s headquarters, as the war predicted to end shortly.
+At first, Wolf’s Lair in Poland was supposed to be a temporary Hitler’s headquarters, as the war against the Red Army was predicted to end shortly.
 However, as they did not move east as fast as they expected, the headquarters was expanded and reinforced.
-It was even more reinforced in 1944, as Germany started to lose the war, but in fact Hitler’s headquarters in Gierloz has been never completed.
+It was even more reinforced in 1944, as Germany started to lose the war, but in fact, Hitler’s headquarters in Gierloz has been never completed.
 It was partly destroyed in 1944 and 1945.

-There is also a monument conmemorating Claus von Stauffenberga, who tried to kill Adolf Hitler in Wolf’s Lair in 1944.
+There is also a monument commemorating colonel Claus von Stauffenberg, who tried to kill Adolf Hitler in Wolf’s Lair in 1944.

-20 July plot – assassination attempt on Adolf Hitler
+20 July plot – an assassination attempt on Adolf Hitler

-The most notable event in Wolf’s Lair that took place in Hitler’s Headquarters in Gierloz was the assault on Hitler that was carried out by Claus von Stauffenberg in 1944.
-He placed a bomb in the room where Hitler had a meeting, but as a result of series of coincidence, Fuhrer was only lightly injured.
+The most notable event in Wolf’s Lair that took place in Hitler’s Headquarters in Gierloz was the assault on Hitler that was carried out by Claus von Stauffenberg in 1944 using the plan for the Operation Valkyrie.
+He placed a bomb in the room where Hitler had a meeting, but as a result of a series of coincidences, Fuhrer was only lightly injured.

 Getting to Hitler’s Headquarters in Gierloz